7 Common Scams to Avoid in Bangkok, Today

 1. The Tuk-Tuk Tactic: A Wild Ride of Negotiation!

-Pro tip: Channel your inner bargainer; smile, and confidently counter their offer with a fraction of their initial quote.
-Trust us; they’ll be secretly impressed by your haggling prowess!
+Channel your inner bargainer.
+Smile, and confidently counter their offer with a fraction of their initial quote.
+They’ll often be secretly impressed by your haggling prowess.

 2. The Gem Hustle: A Sparkling Mirage!

-Pro tip: Save the sparkle for reputable jewellery stores.
-Don’t be fooled by persuasive offers; trust your instincts and look for trusted establishments with authentic certifications.
-If it’s too good for it to be true, it likely isn’t.
+Save the sparkle for reputable jewellery stores.
+Look for trusted establishments with proper certification.
+If it feels too good to be true, it likely is.

 3. The “Closed for Maintenance” Con: Unmasking the Illusion!